onedata/cberl/README.md

 # cberl

-An Erlang client for a CouchBase database based on Asio IO plugin.
+An Erlang client for a CouchBase database based on Libevent plugin.

 ## Build